stamat/youtube-background/README.md

 To run the server on `http://localhost:4040`, run:

 ```
-gulp
+npm run dev
 ```

-Code will automatically be packaged into IIFE while you develop.
+Code will automatically be packaged into IIFE while you develop, and the page will automatically reload on changes.

-To generate minified version of the code, run:
+To just build the code, without running the local server, run:

 ```
-gulp build --production
+npm run build
 ```

 ## todo